 Chicken Noodle Soup

-Once you're ready to graduate to solid food, Long Island-based dietitian Linzy Ziegelbaum, R.D., recommends starting with chicken noodle soup and toast.
-Turns out this home remedy is great for recalibrating after a stomach bug.
+Chicken noodle soup and toast is one of the best foods to eat after the stomach flu, says Long Island-based dietitian Linzy Ziegelbaum, R.D.
+Turns out this home remedy is great for recalibrating your body following a stomach virus.
 "You get fluids from the broth, protein from the chicken, and carbohydrates from the pasta and toast," she says.
 It's also usually pretty bland, making it easy for a sensitive stomach to tolerate, she adds.

 When figuring out what foods to eat after stomach flu, it's important to prioritize foods that will help you regain your strength—specifically, sources of lean protein (aka protein-rich foods that are low in calories, cholesterol, and total fat—particularly saturated fat), says Kasper.
 "Eggs are a great choice because they contain protein and a wide array of nutrients to help restore any nutritional imbalances," she explains.